lwxbkr/homepage/content/home/people.md

 	description = "If you find a path with no obstacles, it probably doesn’t lead anywhere.
 Energy is a cause worth dedicating one's life to.
 Every single day is a new day for me to explore and touch the world.
 At leisure time, Badminton is my favorite."

 [[member]]
-	id = " Shuo Chen"
+	id = "Shuo Chen"
 	position = "Graduate student"
 	image = "chenshuo.jpg"
 	email = "shuochen@student.cup.edu.cn"
-	description = "Education Background: September 2015 to July 2019, XinJiang University,  Exploration Technology and Engineering(B.E); September 2019 to Now, China University of Petroleum, Beijing, Geological Engineering
-Awards: Autonomous Region People's Government Inspirational Scholarship, 2017; Inamori Kyocera Western Development Scholarship, 2018
-Certificate:  The Second-Level Constructor Certificate of Water Conservancy and Hydropower, The CET-4 Certificate, The Second-Level Computer Certificate, etc.
-Internship: I have participated in geological cognition internship and production internship, etc.,  In July 2019, I went to the Research Institute of Petroleum Exploration and Development-Northwest(NWGL), Petrochina for an internship.
-I got lot of experience from these interships.
+	description = "I graduated from Xinjiang University with a major in Exploration Technology and Engineering in July 2019.Since September 2019, I have been studying with a postgraduate majoring in Geological eEgineering at China University of Petroleum (Beijing).In July 2020, I went to the Research Institute of Petroleum Exploration and Development-Northwest(NWGL), Petrochina for an internship."
-In my study life, I have developed a habit of running , which is not only a physical exercise, but also a training of my self-control and willpower."

 [[member]]
 	id = "Xiang Hua"